-The Authority did not comply with the submission due dates of the Performance Reports and Federal Financial Reports established by the OEA in their Notice of Award granted on June 6, 2020.
+The Authority did not comply with the submission due dates of the Federal Financial Reports established by the OEA in their Notice of Award.
 In addition, from five reports examined to test compliance with due dates, the submission date could not be verified in four instances, including the Federal Financial Report.